 The course covers methods and materials used in assessing students who may be eligible for special education.
 Class sessions will involve experiential learning activities related to the assessment of students.
 Students will take this course the semester before student teaching, in concurrence with a practicum.
 This course includes technical prerequisites of understanding standardized assessment and the rationale for using curriculum-based measurement (CBM) within the broad context of special education programming.
 Students will develop competencies in utilizing norm-referenced, criterion-referenced, curriculum-based, and teacher-made assessment for instructional and placement decisions.
 Only available to students accepted into the Special Education (PreK-8) Dual Certification program.
-Prerequisites: Sophomore class standing and successful completion of EDUC-240 and EDUC-260.
-4SH.
+Prerequisites: Senior class standing, admission to the teacher education program, and successful completion of EDUC-240 and EDUC-260.
+4 SH.

-EDUC-421 Methods of Curriculum, Instruction and Assessment in Teaching English
+EDUC-421 Methods of Curriculum, Instruction and Assessment in Teaching English senior year as part of the Secondary Education Methods Block.
+Prerequisites: Senior standing and admission to teacher education program.
+2 SH.

 Methods courses in the secondary program address content and techniques used to develop and implement instruction in the specific content area.
 (Music education majors should refer to the music department's methods course list.)
 All methods courses include field experiences.
-These courses are taken in the first semester of the senior year as part of the Secondary Education Methods Block.
-Prerequisites: EDUC-102, either EDUC-250 or EDUC-240, either EDUC-101 or MUED-200, senior standing, and admission to the teacher education program.
-2 SH.
+These courses are taken in the first semester of the